 - A. Close monitoring of each student's writing goals, process and progress through individual conferencing held within class.
-Students will have conferences with the instructor during the drafting stage of each polished piece for a minimum of five individual conferences per semester - B. Informal discussions, conversations, and conferences with individual students and groups throughout the semester - C. Regular assessment of the Writer's Notebook - D. Regular assessment of writing exercises - E. Student-led readings of their own work and the work of published authors of their choosing
+Students will have conferences with the instructor during the drafting stage of each polished piece for a minimum of five individual conferences per semester - B. Informal discussions, conversations, and conferences with individual students and groups throughout the semester - C. Regular assessment of the Writer's Notebook - D. Regular assessment of writing exercises

-- F. Class-wide and small group discussions and critiques of writing models - G. Small-group peer sharing, critiquing, and editing of written work - H. Performing student-produced or published monologues, dialogues, and short plays - I. Mini-lessons on style, language, structure and form, mechanics, elements of poetry, and other topics related to writing in each of the five genres - J. Mini-lessons that emerge organically based upon teacher observations of student's individual struggles as well as group needs - K. The use of a wide range of literary models, including published writing as well as teacher and student work, which illustrate skills and options students can utilize as they develop their craft - L. Exploration of print and online forums for writers, including journals, zines, and online discussion groups - M. As called for by individual student's needs, consult Appendix XI for accommodations and modifications for special education students, English Language Learners, Students at Risk of School Failure, Gifted and Talented Students and Students with 504 Plans.
+- E. Student-led readings of their own work and the work of published authors of their choosing - F. Class-wide and small group discussions and critiques of writing models - G. Small-group peer sharing, critiquing, and editing of written work - H. Performing student-produced or published monologues, dialogues, and short plays - I. Mini-lessons on style, language, structure and form, mechanics, elements of poetry, and other topics related to writing in each of the five genres - J. Mini-lessons that emerge organically based upon teacher observations of student's individual struggles as well as group needs - K. The use of a wide range of literary models, including published writing as well as teacher and student work, which illustrate skills and options students can utilize as they develop their craft - L. Exploration of print and online forums for writers, including journals, zines, and online discussion groups - M. For strategies to differentiate for special education students, English Language Learners, Students at Risk of School Failure, Gifted and Talented Students, and Students with 504 Plans, please consult the Accommodations and Modifications appendix in the appendices section of this document.